mr-rahulthecoder/Rahul-github/README.md

 # Rahul-github
 This is my first github Repository.
 <br>
-Author : Rahul kumar and his brother
+Author : Rahul kumar and his brother(rahul)